 Fleetwood Community Competition 2019, for Fleetwood In Bloom

 Is your garden worthy of an award?
 Why not enter it into the community competition to support Fleetwood in Bloom.

-First prize is a £50 garden voucher, and there are two runners up vouchers of £25 each.
+First prize was a £50 garden voucher, with two runners up vouchers of £25 each.

 It’s a GOLD for Fleetwood In Bloom!!

 Well done to everyone who took part in Fleetwood in Bloom 2018.
 The hard work in 2018 was rewarded with a GOLD medal.
 Well done everybody you work so hard as a team.